AminMohamed-3/DeepLense/README.md

 3. Removed batch normalization following the findings of the follow up architecture **“ESRGAN”**[^2] that BN layers produce visible artifacts in the upscaled image.
 And found improvements in the resulting upscaled images and corresponding PNSR and SSIM metrics.

-4. Changed the LeakyReLU activation function to **PReLU** activation function, which resulted in a minor improvement in the validation metrics.
+4. Changed the ReLU activation function to **PReLU** activation function, which resulted in a minor improvement in the validation metrics.

 5. Implemented **Learning Rate Scheduler** that decreased the LR by a factor of **0.1** if no improvements in validation loss occurred within an Epoch. resulted in a minor improvment with no real damage to the training time.